 Examples of dramatic learning:

-- Class and multi-grade plays exploring thematic topics from sea shanties to creation myths and historical re-enactments.
+- Multi-grade performances and historical re-enactments explore thematic topics from sea shanties to world mythologies.

 - Enrichments (Grades 2-5) include movie making, improv and puppetry.